 In her PhD, Alexandra used two complementary methodological approaches to enhance current understanding of post-stroke social cognitive impairment: meta-analysis, and empirical assessment.
 In addition to these PhD studies, Alexandra has also led a major longitudinal research project which provided the first direct test of whether the social cognitive difficulties evident acutely post-stroke have potentially important prognostic validity.
 She has also collaborated on a large-scale study examining the neural substrates involved in post-stroke social cognitive dysfunction, as well as on research studies focused on social cognitive function in other groups including healthy older adults, Parkinson’s disease, and multiple sclerosis.

-Grainger SA, Rakunathan V, Adams AG, Canty AL, Henry JD, 'An assessment of age differences in theory of mind using the virtual assessment of mentalizing ability.', Neuropsychol Dev Cogn B Aging Neuropsychol Cogn, 28 97-107 (2021)
+Grainger SA, Rakunathan V, Adams AG, Canty AL, Henry JD, 'An assessment of age differences in theory of mind using the virtual assessment of mentalizing ability', AGING NEUROPSYCHOLOGY AND COGNITION, 28 97-107 (2020)

-Adams AG, Henry JD, Molenberghs P, Robinson GA, Nott Z, von Hippel W, 'The relationship between social cognitive difficulties in the acute stages of stroke and later functional outcomes.', Soc Neurosci, 15 158-169 (2020)
+Adams AG, Henry JD, Molenberghs P, Robinson GA, Nott Z, von Hippel W, 'The relationship between social cognitive difficulties in the acute stages of stroke and later functional outcomes', SOCIAL NEUROSCIENCE, 15 158-169 (2019)